Viasat/halite/doc/how-to/abstract-variables.md

 ;-- result --
 [:throws
- "h-err/invalid-lookup-target 0-0 : Lookup target must be an instance of known type or non-empty vector" :h-err/invalid-lookup-target]
+ "h-err/invalid-lookup-target 0-0 : Lookup target must be an instance of known type or non-empty vector"]
 ```

 #### Basic elements: